-- (A) The Employer and employees recognize the need for a safe and healthful workplace and agree to take appropriate measures in order that risks of incidents and/or occupational disease are reduced and/or eliminated.
+- (A) The Employer and employees recognize the need for a safe and healthful workplace and agree to take appropriate measures in order that risks of incidents, occupational disease, and violence are reduced and/or eliminated.
 Employers will take all reasonable steps to eliminate, reduce and/or minimize threats to the safety of employees. - (B) An employee performing a visit to clients in the community may request to be accompanied by a member of the interdisciplinary team or other appropriate personnel for the initial home visit where the pre-screen assessment identifies a risk of violence or other hazard or where a pre-screen has not been completed.
-Employees shall have the right to request backup to attend for any subsequent home visits where there is reasonable cause to expect a violent situation and will have access to appropriate communication equipment.

-- (C) When the Employer is aware that a patient/resident/client has a history of violent behaviour, the Employer shall make such information available to the employee.
+Employees shall have the right to request backup to attend for any subsequent home visits where there is reasonable cause to expect a violent situation and will have access to appropriate communication equipment. - (C) When the Employer is aware that a patient/resident/client has a history of violent behaviour, the Employer shall make such information available to the employee.
 Upon admission or transfer the Employer will make every reasonable effort to identify the potential for aggressive behaviour.
-In-services and/or instruction in caring for the violent patient will be provided by the Employer. - (D) Critical incident support shall be provided to employees who have suffered a work-related, traumatic incident including, but not limited to, violence, death of a colleague or an unusual or unexpected patient death or a series of such incidents.
-Appropriate resources will be made available as soon as possible following the incident.
-Employees accessing support will be given time off from work without loss of pay to attend agreed to critical incident support, or be paid at the applicable rate of pay. - (E) The Employer will provide orientation and/or in-service which is necessary for the safe performance of work including universal precautions, the safe use of equipment, safe techniques for lifting and supporting patients/residents/clients, and the safe handling of materials and products.
+In-services and/or instruction in caring for the violent patient will be provided by the Employer. - (D) It is recognized that health care workers are vulnerable to violence because they provide care directly to members of the public across all settings, including hospitals, care homes and in the community.
+The Employer will establish procedures and policies to minimize or eliminate the risk of workplace violence.

-Nurses who are newly hired to work in community mental health or in a job that primarily provides services to a similar client population shall also be provided with orientation, job shadowing, and/or in-service where necessary for a minimum period of three (3) weeks including:

-- job shadowing with an experienced nurse, - familiarization with available patient resources, - development of environmental assessment skills, - · orientation with client population,

-- development of appropriate behavioral care plans, and - policies for safe client visits.
+- (E) The Employer will provide orientation and/or in-service which is necessary for the safe performance of work including universal precautions, the safe use of equipment, safe techniques for lifting and supporting patients/residents/clients, and the safe handling of materials and products.
+Nurses who are newly hired to work in community mental health or in a job that primarily provides services to a similar client population shall also be provided with orientation, job shadowing, and/or in-service where necessary for a minimum period of three (3) weeks including: - job shadowing with an experienced nurse, - familiarization with available patient resources, - · development of environmental assessment skills, - orientation with client population, - development of appropriate behavioral care plans, and - policies for safe client visits.